casualcore/casual/middleware/administration/documentation/cli/domain.operation.md

            With supplied configuration files, in the form of glob patterns.

-      --boot-strict [0..1]  (<glob patterns>) [0..*]
+         SUB OPTIONS:

-           boot domain
+            --strict [0..1]

-           With supplied configuration files, in the form of glob patterns.
+                 Fails if any configured server/executable fails to start or exits with an error during the boot sequence

-           Fails if any configured server/executable fails to start or exits with an error during the boot sequence.
+                 casual --boot --strict <glob patterns>

       -s, --shutdown [0..1]
            shutdown domain